nxarch/nest-nguniversal/README.md

 ```

 In order to immensely simplify the process use [@nxarch/nxarch](https://github.com/nxarch/nxarch).
 This library
-will set up everything with on simple command.
+will set up everything with one simple command.

 ## Installation